ongres/stackgres/doc/content/en/04-administration-guide/10-replication/03-remote-cluster/01-replicateFrom/_index.md

 title: Creating an external cascade replica cluster
 weight: 1
 url: /administration/replication/remote/replicatefrom
-description: Is time to create our Stackgres cascading replication cluster and start touching the details.
+description: This section details the cluster cascading replication.
 ---

-# replicateFrom

 The `replicateFrom` feature is explained in the [SGCluster CRD]({{% relref "06-crd-reference/01-sgcluster/#sgclusterspecreplicatefrom" %}}) but here is a practical guide to accomplish the setup.

-Since `replicateFrom` works through the Patroni [*Standby Cluster* concept](https://patroni.readthedocs.io/en/latest/standby_cluster.html), access from the new cluster replica to the Main Cluster leader member is required.
+Since `replicateFrom` works through the Patroni [*Standby Cluster* concept](https://patroni.readthedocs.io/en/latest/standby_cluster.html), when using streaming replication, it is required that the main cluster leader member is accessible from the new cluster replica.
 Based on the DC architecture or k8s Cloud provider, enabling connections to the WAN must be done.
 Beforehand, consider that the k8s service should be ready to expose the cluster service.

 Once access is granted, the next command can be used to test the connection: